Karanos96/ClientTelegram/README.md

 To get the application running, follow these steps:

 1. Database configuration:
-   1. First time you should put in appsettings.Development.json your db connection string,
-   2. Open the solution , open the console with NuGet package and launch
+   I. First time you should put in appsettings.Development.json your db connection string, II.
+Open the solution , open the console with NuGet package and launch
       ``` bash
          update-database
       ```
-   4. After the databse is created run this query in sql server
+   III.
+After the databse is created run this query in sql server
    ``` sql
       CREATE TABLE NonceCounter
       (